forms-angular/forms-angular/contributing.md

 In order for us to help you please check that you've completed the following steps:

-* Made sure you're on the latest version
+* Made sure you're on the latest version (which is [here](https://github.com/forms-angular/forms-angular/releases/latest) for live code and the HEAD of `master` branch if you are working with pre-release code.
 * Used the search feature to ensure that the bug hasn't been reported before
 * Included as much information about the bug as possible, including any output you've received, what OS and version you're on, etc.
 [Submit your issue](https://github.com/forms-angular/forms-angular/issues/new)